-This equation introduces a graphical limitation this limitation is expressed by the following hyperbole.
+This equation introduces a graphical limitation: this limitation is expressed by the following hyperbole.

 This limit is obviously absolute because arcs produce local fusing of the copper of the collector that modifies the surface state, creating cracks.

 4.3.4 Magnetic limit